Table of Contents

 Hurtta created a flexible dog hiking boot with sturdy rubber soles.
 Similar to Mud Monsters, they open at the front, which makes it easy to get them on.
 For you, each boot comes with a “left” and “right” label to make sure you get the right boot on the correct foot.
 (Don’t laugh – you know you want this) The Outbacks are also weatherproof, keeping dog toes nice and dry.

-Their downsides?
+So what are the downsides?
 They’re still pricey.
 They only have a single strap, which people felt was tricky to wrap appropriately and remain secure.

 Have you seen those light-up sneakers kids have?
 Well, now your dog can have a pair!
 Kurgo’s hiking boots feature color-coded flashing lights: green on the right side, red on the left.
 The claim is “navigational purposes,” but I think that’s stretching things.
 Pairing the lights with the reflective strips as a safety feature feels more reasonable.
 Taller than most dog hiking boots, they’re comfortable around dewclaws.
 They open at the front with a Velcro strap and an adjustable elastic cord for extra security.
 Like Kurgo’s Skybox Booster Seat, these hiking boots come with a lifetime warranty.

-The downside?
+Downside?
 They tie Hurtta for pricing.
 You can purchase a single boot, though, so different sized feet benefit there.
 However, sizing excludes smaller paws.

 Gotta love it when you don’t need to check for waterproofing, right?
 QUMY delivers a dog hiking boot with extra traction grips on the sole.
 The inside also features anti-slip material that keeps the boot in place, along with two reflective Velcro straps.
 You won’t complain about the price.